-The national objective of the CEWRI Program is to benefit low- and moderate-income (LMI) persons (below 80% Area Median Family Income (AMFI) according to the U.S. Department of Housing and Urban Development (HUD) Modified Income Limits for Puerto Rico under the CDBG-DR Program).1 The Puerto Rico Department of Housing (PRDOH) will also work with entities who are funded through this Program with Urgent Needs (UN) national objective under the SBIA projects.
-PRDOH has set a goal to expend ninety percent (90%) of CEWRI Program funds on projects that result in a benefit to LMI individuals or that demonstrably serve LMI areas and ten percent (10%) on projects of Urgent Needs.
+The national objective of the CEWRI Program is to benefit low-and moderate-income (LMI) persons (below 80% Area Median Family Income (AMFI) according to the U.S. Department of Housing and Urban Development (HUD) Modified Income Limits for Puerto Rico under the CDBG-DR Program).
+The Puerto Rico Department of Housing (PRDOH) has set a goal to expend one hundred percent (100%) of CEWRI Program funds on projects that result in a benefit to LMI individuals or that demonstrably serve LMI areas.